oucs-teaching/cosc349-labs/lab03.md

 ### Lab objectives

 1. Understand that VirtualBox operations can be automated using its command line tools (e.g., `VBoxManage`)
-2. Learn how to use Vagrant to automate creation of virtual machines
+2. Learn how to use a software tool named "Vagrant" to automate creation of virtual machines
-3. Configure provisioning of virtual machines using Vagrant, i.e., running commands on the virtual machine after it is created, to get it ready for its intended use.
+3. Configure provisioning of virtual machines using Vagrant, i.e., running Unix shell commands on the virtual machine after it is created, to get it ready for its intended use.

 ## VirtualBox has a command line interface

 In the [previous lab exercise][Lab 2] we controlled VirtualBox using its GUI.
 However VirtualBox has an extremely rich command line interface, too.

-You can explore the VirtualBox documentation for more details, but some exploratory examples are shown as follows—although note that the real output has been filtered to make it more readable.
+You can explore the [VirtualBox documentation][VBoxManage documentation] for more details, but some exploratory examples are shown as follows—although note that the real output has been filtered to make it more readable.

 - List the running VMs (none, at the time asked)
   ```
   $ VBoxManage list runningvms
   ```
 - List the VMs defined, whether or not they are currently running.
-The right-hand column contains unique identifiers for each VM instance (yours should be different from mine unless something is very broken...).
+The right-hand column contains unique identifiers for each VM instance (yours should be different from mine).
   ```
   $ VBoxManage list vms
   "UDA2 net boot" {c0877216-a80b-4c75-9e5d-9956a646d06d}
   "ReactOS test" {77fb8dcb-82ae-4870-9e6b-e56f19377f6b}
   ```
-- Provide information about the host computer
+- Provide information about the host computer (my laptop, in this case)
   ```
   $ VBoxManage list hostinfo
   Host Information:

-  Host time: 2020-07-13T04:20:09.743000000Z
+  Host time: 2021-07-26T01:17:17.290000000Z
   Processor online count: 4
   Processor count: 4
   Processor online core count: 4